chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ## Manual Testing

-I haven't been able to implement a lot of automated testing because of time restrictions.
-As a result, the process and outcomes of manual testing are described in depth in the following section.
+The process and outcomes of manual testing are described in depth in the following section:

 ### *Navigation*
 <br>